katiefortier/katiefortier/README.md

-# This repository is being created for the computing for science II class at Oklahoma Baptist University.
+# This repository was created for the computing for science II class at Oklahoma Baptist University.